Plan Your Visit

 Public Transport: Nearest train station is Abergele and Pensarn.
 Nearest bus stop is on Llanddulas Road opposite Eldon Drive.
 The bus services that regularly visit are No’s 12, 13 and 21.
 This bus stop is immediately outside the main entrance to the castle.

 Satellite Navigation: Please be aware that if using ‘sat nav’ you will arrive near but not at Gwrych Castle.
-Open Day instructions for visiting can be found below.
 Please ensure that you read the local directions provided:

 Travelling from the East (From Chester)

 Stay on the A55 to junction 24 sign posted Abergele • Follow the A547 through Abergele • Proceed straight through 2 sets of traffic lights • At the Tescos roundabout take the 1st exit, straight on • Continue to follow the A547 for approximately 300 metres • Turn left up Tan y Gopa Road and immediately turn right onto the drive to Gwrych Castle • Pass under a very large stone arch with two large round towers and drive up the drive to enter the Gwrych Castle Estate • Continue past Manorafon Farm and the golf club along the drive for around half a mile.
 There is an all weather car park on site, but please be aware there is a 300m walk on an incline to get to the castle courtyard.

 Travelling from the West (From Holyhead)